In the coming years, I aim to contribute to the Next Quest for the Historical Jesus, supporting its

 the parables under my focus.

-My research interest in biblical hermeneutics centers on methods of interpreting the Bible, with
+My research in biblical hermeneutics focuses on the theoretical frameworks that shape